vsouza/awesome-ios/README.md

  * [Backlight-for-XCode](https://github.com/limejelly/Backlight-for-XCode) - Highlights the current editing line in Xcode
  * [UIColor-Hex-Swift](https://github.com/yeahdongcn/UIColor-Hex-Swift) - Convenience method for creating autoreleased color using RGBA hex string. :large_orange_diamond:
  * [KPRunEverywhereXcodePlugin](https://github.com/kitschpatrol/KPRunEverywhereXcodePlugin) - An Xcode plugin to build and run an app across multiple iOS devices with one click.
+ * [Synx](https://github.com/venmo/synx) - A command-line tool that reorganizes your Xcode project folder to match your Xcode groups

 ### Package Manager
  * [Alcatraz](http://alcatraz.io/) - The package manager for Xcode.